Saturday, March 26, 2011

 1969: Marvin Gaye's version of "I Heard It Through the Grapevine" was #1 in the U.K.

 1977: A brand new group consisting of both British and American musicians first appeared on the chart on this date and they would take the world by storm.
-Foreigner's first hit song was "Feels Like the First Time".
+Foreigner's first hit song was "Feels Like The First Time".

-1977: Natalie Cole led the way once again on the R&B chart as her great song "I've Got Love on My Mind" was #1 for a fifth week.
+1977: Natalie Cole led the way once again on the R&B chart as her great song "I've Got Love On My Mind" was #1 for a fifth week.

 1977: Glen Campbell returned for a fourth week atop the Adult chart with "Southern Nights".